-Many customers who operate call centers or inbound service centers are interested in ways to connect their phone system, whether cloud or premise based VoIP, with their Customer Relationship Management (CRM) system, such as Salesforce, Act, Goldmine, Sugar and others.
-In this blog we will discuss the various ways to integrate phone systems with CRM and benefits of CRM integration, along with chat, conference, whiteboarding and other features.
+Many customers who operate call centers or inbound service centers are interested in ways to connect their phone system, whether VoIP or digital, with their Customer Relationship Management (CRM) software, such as Salesforce, Act, Goldmine, Sugar and others.
+In this blog we will discuss the various ways to integrate phone systems with CRM, and what benefits you can realize from CRM Integration.

-Initiate outbound calls from a CRM application, WebPage, Outlook
+Initiate outbound calls from a CRM application, WebPage or Outlook

 Click-to-Call, Highlight Dial and more